maksw2/discord-rpc-office97/README.md

 - maksw@maksw.pl

 Q: Why Office 97?
 A: Why not?

 Q: Is this a joke?
 A: It's a fully functional joke.

 Q: Can I use this in production?
-A: If you're using Office 97 in production, you have bigger problems than Discord integration.
+A: If you're using Office 97 in production, you have bigger problems.

 Q: Will you add Office 2000 support?
 A: Maybe.

+Q: Does this work on Windows 98?
+A: Does Discord work on Windows 98?